mulesoft-assets/template-sfdc2sfdc-lead-aggregation/README.md

 # API Calls <a name="apicalls"/>

 SalesForce imposes limits on the number of API Calls that can be made.
 Therefore calculating this amount may be an important factor to consider.
-User Broadcast Template calls to the API can be calculated using the formula:
+Lead Aggregation Template calls to the API can be calculated using the formula:

-***2***
+***1***

-The reason for the "formula" to be a constant number is that this Anypoint Template only require two API call to recover the require data.
+The reason for the "formula" to be a constant number is that this Anypoint Template only require one API call to recover the require data.

 # Customize It!<a name="customizeit"/>